JeSappelleRoot/HVmanager/README.md

 The template disk is use for reading data needs by the guest system.
 The differencing disk will be used to write modifications.
 This method is very fast but performances are a little bit weak, because of constant reading and writting on 2 virtuals disks.

+HVmanager will create folders with the virtual machine name in :
+- `$configPath` define in the displayMenu function
+- `$vhdPath` define in the displayMenu function

 **The differencing disk will have the same extension as the parent disk**

 > Resume of settings before create a machine